slvrfn/bitcoinknots-simple-pool/README.md

 ## Looking for Bitcoin Core images?

-The `bitcoind-k` (Bitcoin Knots) image here is drop-in replacements for the `bitcoin/bitcoin` (Bitcoin Core) images.
+The `bitcoind-k` (Bitcoin Knots) image here is drop-in replacements for the `bitcoin/bitcoin` (Bitcoin Core) image.
 If you're looking for actual Bitcoin Core images, go to [willcl-ark/bitcoin-core-docker](https://github.com/willcl-ark/bitcoin-core-docker).

 ## About the images